 If the rash of new hotel openings – which includes offerings from the Aman and Park Hyatt groups among others – is anything to go by, Kyoto is certainly having a moment.
-The newest kid on the block is the 60-room MAJA HOTEL, an updated version of Japan’s traditional capsule concept, but with a slick Scandinavian look.
+The newest kid on the block is the 60-room MAJA HOTEL, an updated version of Japan’s traditional capsule concept, but with a slick Nordic look.

 Behind a timber-slatted façade – a modern nod to Kyoto’s machiya townhouses – on a quiet street in central Kawaramachi, Finnish industrial designer Harri Koskinen has created a serene and minimal aesthetic revealed through a mix of light Tamo Ash wood, concrete and considered lighting.

 With an entrance designed to resemble the shape of a house, complete with a triangle roof, the capsules themselves come in two sizes: the smaller ones follow a traditional capsule hotel format and are stacked on top of each other in two levels, while the larger ones are full-height walk-in rooms complete with a western-style bed.
 Privacy comes courtesy of blue-green pulldown Marimekko textile blinds, designed by Koskinen himself.

 Also designed by Koskinen are the tables – using legs made from a tree that used to grow in the building’s courtyard – and his iwatemo KI-0202HK chairs, crafted in Iwate Prefecture, which fill the communal public spaces.